kdclabs/whats-your-desi/readme.txt

 No settings required, simply use the shortcode [whatsyourdesi] and done, the registration box will be populated.

+This plugin connects with meradesi.in to take your registration forward so you can get all the available domains.
+You may also choose to directly visit meradesi.in for more details and also get your domains directly.

 = Coming Soon =
 Shortcode option for invert colors.